MStylesMS/ParadoxFX/docs/ParadoxFX_Func_Spec.md

 ### 4. Advanced Media Queuing and Control

-- **Queueing:**
+-- **Queueing:**
-  - Video and audio commands are queued (FIFO).
-When the queue is full, the oldest item is dropped.
+  - Video queuing is implemented as an application-level FIFO with explicit replacement rules for static visuals (setImage).
+When the configured queue length is exceeded the oldest video command is dropped.
-  - Duplicate media (by name) is not added to the queue.
-Audio effects (FX) are played immediately.
+  - Audio queuing differs from video: speech uses a dedicated queue with de-duplication and completion promises; sound effects are fire-and-forget MPV spawns.
+These differing semantics are intentional but should be revisited (see `docs/Issues.md`).
 - **Video/Image Queue Logic:**
   - The screen queue handles `playVideo` and `setImage` commands to ensure smooth transitions and logical playback order.
   - **Queuing a New Command:** When a new `playVideo` or `setImage` command is received, it is handled as follows: